justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

     1. [`std::sort`](https://en.cppreference.com/w/cpp/algorithm/sort) the fastest sort.
     2. [`std::stable_sort`](https://en.cppreference.com/w/cpp/algorithm/stable_sort), this is merge sort, the one we are trying to write.
-    3. [`std::partial_sort`](https://en.cppreference.com/w/cpp/algorithm/partial_sort) sort the first thousand, out of a million, something you frequently do in search engines.
+    3. [`std::partial_sort`](https://en.cppreference.com/w/cpp/algorithm/partial_sort) sort the first thousand, out of a million (something you frequently do in search engines).
     4. [`std::nth_element`](https://en.cppreference.com/w/cpp/algorithm/nth_element).
         Not quite a sort, but it's sort related.
         What it does is pin, for example the 30th percentile